TheWorkflowAcademy/Creating-Folder-Doc-and-External-Share-Link-ZohoWorkDrive/README.md

 ### Create Folder/Doc in WorkDrive

 #### 1. Create a Folder Within Another Folder
-Zoho has made this part easy with a `createFolder` function.
+Zoho has made this part easy with the `createFolder` function.
 Just input the subfolder name, main folder ID (you can get this at the end of the URL on Workdrive), and your WorkDrive Connection name.

 ```javascript
  response = zoho.workdrive.createFolder("INSERT SUBFOLDER NAME", "INSERT MAIN FOLDER ID", "INSERT_WORKDRIVE_OAUTH_CONNECTION");